williamholland/vmdebootstrap/doc/overview.rst

+ --verbose             report what is going on --image=FILE          put created disk image in FILE --size=SIZE           create a disk image of size SIZE (1000000000)
+                       in bytes.
+Suffixes k,K,M,G,T are supported,
+                       see qemu-img(1) for more detail.
- --verbose             report what is going on --image=FILE          put created disk image in FILE --size=SIZE           create a disk image of size SIZE (1000000000) --tarball=FILE        tar up the disk's contents in FILE --mirror=URL          use MIRROR as package source (http://httpredir.debian.org/debian/) --arch=ARCH           architecture to use (amd64) --- if using an
+ --tarball=FILE        tar up the disk's contents in FILE --mirror=URL          use MIRROR as package source (http://httpredir.debian.org/debian/) --arch=ARCH           architecture to use (amd64) --- if using an